aurora-digital/auroradigital.co/README.md

 ## About

-This starter kit is maintained by [Aurora](http://auroradigital.co).
+This repository is maintained by [Aurora](http://auroradigital.co).

 If you need to contact the maintainer use or <a href="mailto:contact@auroradigital.co">reach out to us</a> if you don't have access.